-Methods of instruction include assigned readings from the textbook and the course material, analytical essays, reflections on the readings and your writing, brief activities geared toward brainstorming and developing your major essay projects, interaction with the instructor via videoconferences, peer review activities, and a reflective final exam.
+Methods of instruction include assigned readings from the textbook and the course material, watching assigned videos, essays and reflections on the readings and interactions with the instructor via videoconference and discussion forums.
 Regular participation in the course is essential to good performance.